 Why do you want to buy her a drink?
 Likely it’s because you’re interested in chatting to her soon, but she doesn’t know you yet so don’t expect to be sitting on the stool next to her 5 minutes after nodding to the bartender.
 She’s got plans in being at the bar, so know that your plan is to show your interest by buying her a drink, exchange numbers if it’s reciprocated, and then wait for another evening when it’s your time to shine.

-Getting a drink sent your way from an admirer in the bar is a rarity for women in the digital dating age.
+Getting a drink sent your way from an admirer in the bar is a rarity for The 6 Penis Problems Nobody Talks About in the digital dating age.
 Don’t just buy her any old thing.
 Start off on the right foot by making friends with the bartender and asking them what she’s drinking.
 Buy her exactly that – it shows you’ve paid attention and have taken the initiative to find out more about her before even saying hello.
 It’s a small step, but one she’ll notice.

 Watch – but don’t stare – while her drink arrives.
 The bartender should point over in your direction to alert her that it’s from you.
 This is your moment – smile, nod (yes, just like you’ve seen in the movies) and await her reaction.
 If she doesn’t accept the drink, that’s OK – she’s just not interested.
 If she mouths ‘Thank you’, tips her head and smiles herself in a ‘cheers’, then it’s a good sign and you should move on to step five.